I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 In Isaiah 40:31, we’re reminded: “Those who wait on the Lord shall renew their strength.”

-Waiting is not wasted time.
+Waiting is not wasted time, if spent right.
 It’s a place where faith is strengthened, where trust is built, and where God is often working behind the scenes in ways you cannot yet see.
+Even when nothing seems to be changing, something is happening, God is busy.

-God Is Your Source—Not Just Your Circumstances
+God Is Your Source, Not Just Your Circumstances

 Your circumstances may change, but God’s ability to provide does not.